AbhinavSinghBhadouria/nebula-notes/README.md

 3. The improved version will automatically replace the original content
 4. A green "✨ AI Improved" badge will appear on enhanced notes

+### Exporting Notes
+1. Click the "📄 Export as PDF" button on any note
+2. The note will be exported as a professionally formatted PDF
+3. The file will be automatically downloaded to your device

 ### Deleting Notes
 1. Click the "🗑️ Delete" button on any note
 2. Confirm the deletion in the popup dialog

+### Logging Out
+1. Click the "🚪 Logout" button in the top-right corner
+2. Confirm the logout action
+3. You'll be redirected to the login page

+## Authentication System 🔐

+### User Registration
+- Full name, email, and password required
+- Password must be at least 6 characters
+- Email validation and duplicate checking
+- Automatic login after successful registration

+### User Login
+- Email and password authentication
+- Secure password verification
+- Session persistence across browser sessions
+- Automatic redirect to main app if already logged in

+### Security Features
+- User-specific note storage (`notes_${userId}`)
+- Password hashing (simple hash for demo - use bcrypt in production)
+- Session management with localStorage
+- Automatic logout on session expiry

 ## API Configuration 🔧